 Figure 8 shows the evolution of EU imports and exports by SITC group since 2011.
 In 2021, the EU had trade surpluses in machinery & vehicles (€ 19.1 billion), other manufactured goods (€ 7.5 billion), chemicals (€ 2.7 billion) and raw materials (€ 0.3 billion).
 The EU had trade deficits in food & drink (€ 2.1 billion), other goods (€ 18.7 billion) and energy (€ 26.9 billion).

 EU-Norway most traded goods

 More detail about the goods exchanged between the EU and Norway is given in Figure 9, showing the 20 most traded goods at SITC-3 level.
 These top 20 goods covered 40 % of total trade in goods in 2020.
 Nine belonged to machinery and vehicles, five to other manufactured products, four to energy, one each to food and drink and chemicals.
 The most traded product group at this level was petroleum oils, crude.
 Another interesting way to look at the data is to investigate the cover ratio (exports / imports) of traded goods, showing the direction of the trade flows between the two economies.
-These ratios can be found in the right-hand margin of Figure 7.
-Twelve products have ratios above 200, indicating EU exports to Norway are at least twice as large as EU imports from Norway.
-Six products have ratios below 50, indicating EU imports from Norway are at least twice a large as EU exports to Norway.
-Two products have ratios between 50 and 200, showing more balanced trade.
+These ratios can be found in the right-hand margin of Figure 9.
+Five products were below 50 %, indicating EU imports from Norway were at least twice as large as EU exports to Norway.
+13 products were above 200 %, indicating EU exports to Norway were at least twice as large as EU imports from Norway.
+Two products were between 50 % and 200 %, showing more balanced trade.